Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Activate user authentication

-TODO: Watch this video for a demonstration: [Add Elasticsearch node](https://youtu.be/sM5-0c8aEZk)
+Watch this video for a demonstration: [Authentication for Elasticsearch](https://youtu.be/4xxqV7PyBRQ)

 __1. Generate Built-In user passwords__